Extracting total Amb programs from proofs: Implementation

 We define a realizability interpretation of $\CFP$ that will enable us to extract concurrent programs from proofs.
-The interpretation is an extension of the realizability interpretation of $\IFP$ in~\cite{IFP}.
-Therefore, our main task will be to define realizability for the restriction and concurrency operators and prove that their associated proof rules are realizable (Subsects.~\ref{sub-partial} and~\ref{sub-conc}).
-All definitions and proofs of this section can be carried out in a formal system which is essentially identical to the system $\RIFP$ in \cite{IFP}.
-However, some proofs will need classical logic.
-This is unproblematic since we do not need a realizability interpretation for $\RIFP$.
+Since the interpretation extends the one in $\IFP$~\cite{IFP}, it suffices to define realizability for the restriction and concurrency operators and prove that their proof rules are realizable (Sects.~\ref{sub-partial}).
+All definitions and proofs of this section can be carried out in a formal system $\RCFP$ (realizability logic for $\CFP$) which is $\CFP$ without $\rt{}{}$ and $\Set$ but with classical logic and an extended first-order language \UB{that contains the earlier introduced programs and types as terms and the typing relation `$:$' as a predicate constant, and describes their semantics through suitable axioms.} In particular, $\RCFP$ \UB{proves} the correctness of extracted programs (Soundness Theorem~\ref{thm-soundnessI}).
+Since it only matters that $\RCFP$ is classically correct (since no realizability interpretation is applied to it), details of $\RCFP$ do not matter and are therefore omitted.